karolk91/polkadot-remote-reserve-transfer-with-discovery/README.md

 1. The idea is to figure out final list of possible reserves
 1. Start with full list (Asset Hub, Relay Chain) and for every possible reserve chain:
-   1. Verify if Asset Hub Migration is in progress - if yes, it means both possible reserves (Asset Hub and Relay Chain) cannot be used
+   1. Verify if Asset Hub Migration is in progress - if yes, it means that Relay Chain is currently migrating and cannot be used as reserve.
+Asset Hub can be considered a possible reserve at this point, but this will depend upon further checks (if eg. Sovereign Accounts were already migrated)
-      1. Verification is done via:
-         1. Making sure that `RcMigrator` and `AhMigrator` pallets are present, if not, then no migration is happening
+      1. Make sure that `RcMigrator` pallet is present on Relay Chain, if not, then no migration is happening and Relay Chain can be considered a possible reserve
-         1. If pallets are present, query storage `RcMigrator.RcMigrationStage` and `AhMigrator.AhMigrationStage`, any value other than `Pending` or `MigrationDone` means that migration is in progress
+      1. If pallet is present, query storage `RcMigrator.RcMigrationStage` -> any value other than `Pending` or `MigrationDone` means that migration is in progress and Relay Chain should be eliminated from final possible reserve list
    1. Verify if all the participating chains (the triple), implement [`DryRunApi`](https://chains.papi.how/polkadot_asset_hub/modules/RuntimeCalls.DryRunApi.html).
 If yes, then execute full path of dry-runs, starting on the source chain, through reserve and destination chain.
 Set of supported APIs can be retrieved via [`state_getRuntimeVersion`](https://polkadot.js.org/docs/polkadot/rpc/#getruntimeversionat-blockhash-runtimeversion) RPC API
       1. Having full dry-run succesful result, ensures everything is in place for transfer to succeed.
       1. If dry-run result is not succesful, try with another reserve.